wangmu0701/audio-learning-app/scripts/README.md

+## Requirement (Critical Always remember)

+1: Always reply in Chinese.

+2: Don't write code unless I ask you to, only show ideas and ask for approval to start coding.

 ## Product Vision

 A pure audio-based Japanese learning app for absolute beginners (N5 level) designed for commute-time learning.
 The app generates fresh, interesting daily content that teaches Japanese through natural exposure and repetition, similar to how babies learn language.